maelfabien/maelfabien.github.io/_posts/2019-1-12-ColabTPU.md

 ## Parallel processing on MXU

 Typical RISC processors provide instructions for multiplication or addition of numbers.
 They're called scalar processors.
-It might therefore take time to execute large matrix operations.
+It might, therefore, take time to execute large matrix operations.

-Extensions of instructions set sur as SSE and AVX allow matrix opreations through vector processing wher the same opreation is conducted accross a large number of data elements at the same time.
+Extensions of instructions set such as SSE and AVX allow matrix operations through vector processing where the same operation is conducted across a large number of data elements at the same time.

-In TPU, Google designed the MXUas a matrix processor that processes hudreds of thousands of operations in a single clock cycle.
+In TPU, Google designed the MXUas a matrix processor that processes hundreds of thousands of operations in a single clock cycle.

 ![image](https://maelfabien.github.io/assets/images/scalar.jpg)

 ## Systolic array

 CPUs are made to run pretty much any calculation.
-Therefore, CPU store values in registers, and a program sends a set of instructions to the Arithmetic Logic Unit to read a given register, perform an operation and register the output into the right register.
+Therefore, CPU store values in registers and a program sends a set of instructions to the Arithmetic Logic Unit to read a given register, perform an operation and register the output into the right register.
 This comes at some cost in terms of power and chip area.

 For an MXU, matrix multiplication reuses both inputs many times, as illustrated below :